deemack/homelab/README.md

 * You can also save this **cat /var/snap/microk8s/current/credentials/client.config** contents to file on your computer and use it to login as a **kubeconfig**

 ## Containers and Services
+### Home Page
+A static homepage that has links to some of the container webpages.
+* The IP for the homepage is 192.168.1.240
+* This IP is defined in the homelab/ansible/playbooks/roles/microk8s_cluster/files/ipaddresspool_metallb.yml configuration file.
+* The html code for the webpage is in a configmap homelab/ansible/playbooks/roles/microk8s_homepage/files/configmap_homepage.yml
+* Alternatively we could create our own image from a Dockerfile that injects the html file into the image upon creation.

 ### Minidlna
 A Mini dlna server will be installed as a container in the MicroK8s cluster.
 It can be used to store TV Shows and Movies that are stored on the 2TB SSD mounted at **/mnt/storage/Movies** and **/mnt/storage/TV**
 #### Restarting the minidlna service in the container to update the database.